 So, when I spend this much time and energy growing my own food or buying from local family farmers, I’m sure not going to mess it up with some kind of fake sauce or dressing.
 Yes, this is where Salad Girl comes in!
 I love knowing that whichever dressing of theirs I use, they are good for my family and the environment.
 And, they don't cover up the flavors of the veggies I’ve grown but enhance them.

-I do make a killer strawberry vinaigrette of my own, and I can make a tasty Asian dressing with soy garlic and ginger, but the variety of flavors Salad Girl offers is way beyond me.
+I do make a killer strawberry vinaigrette of my own, but the variety of flavors Salad Girl offers is way beyond me.

 Right now, with all the summer garden bounty rolling in – and wanting to do all the beaching/camping/hiking/biking/exploring that we can - it can be a sanity saver to have an easy way to make the third night in a row of green beans taste amazing.
 Am I right!?! p.s.
 I’ve tried almost all of the Salad Girl vinaigrettes on beans and they are all 100% kid certified.